gabriel-sisjr/react-native-background-location/docs/production/CRASH_RECOVERY.md

 **What happens:**
 1. App crashes due to unhandled exception
-2. Foreground service may continue briefly
-3. System eventually kills service
+2. Service uses `START_REDELIVER_INTENT` to restart automatically
+3. Crash loop protection monitors restart frequency
+4. If crashing repeatedly (5+ times/hour), service stops permanently
-4. Data up to crash point is preserved
+5. All location data up to crash point is preserved in Room Database
+6. On next successful app start, WorkManager (Android 12+) or direct recovery restores session

+**Your action:**
-**Your action:** Check for orphaned trips on startup.
+- Check for orphaned trips on startup
+- Monitor crash reports to fix the underlying crash
+- Library will automatically stop service if crash loop detected

 ## Implementation